For most bakeries with more than two production lines, flour and sugar may be delivered by bulk road tanker and stored in silos.

 FIG 3 Delivery of liquids by road tanker from Abbey Logistics Group <www.abbeylogisticsgroup.com>

-Flour and sugar will be stored in silos, either external to the bakery or internal.
+Flour and sugar will be stored in a different types of silos, either external to the bakery or internal.
 Silos will usually be made from epoxy coated steel and may be insulated.
 Stainless steel, aluminium and flexible fabric silos are also available.

 External silos are common, but the bakery must be aware of the potential disadvantages: